top of page

 I'm Mehar!

-Many of the people I work with have spent years feeling misunderstood, pressured to perform, or disconnected from their own needs, learning to push through rather than pause, reflect, and acknowledge their feelings.
-I understand how isolating it can be to carry these emotions alone, and I’m here to create a space where your experiences are honored and your story matters.
-I specialize in working with students, immigrants, and young adults who are facing life's crossroads, exploring their identities, or dealing with complex emotions and relationship issues.
-I view every individual as inherently unique, with their own needs and hopes for therapy.
+Many of the people I work with have spent years feeling misunderstood, pressured to perform, or disconnected from their own needs - learning to push through rather than pause, reflect, and acknowledge their feelings.
+I understand how isolating it can be to carry these experiences alone, and I strive to create a space where your story is heard and your experiences are respected.

 • LinkedIn